Quasinormal spectra of higher dimensional regular black holes in theories with infinite curvature corrections: Basic equations

-The resulting regular black hole solution is of differentiability class $C^{2D-1}$ at $r=0$.
-In the present work, we investigate the dynamics of test fields propagating in the background of regular black-hole spacetimes.
+The spacetime exhibits two horizons, namely an outer (event) horizon $r_0$ and an inner horizon $r_{-}$, together with a regular de Sitter core at the origin.
+As the ratio $\alpha/r_0^2$ increases, the inner horizon approaches the event horizon, and both coincide at a critical value corresponding to an extremal configuration.
+This behavior is qualitatively similar to that of charged black hole solutions, where an additional parameter controls the approach to extremality.

+In the present work, we investigate the dynamics of test fields propagating in the background of regular black-hole spacetimes, rather than gravitational perturbations of the underlying higher-curvature theory.
+The latter constitute a considerably more challenging problem, since they require perturbing all higher-curvature terms entering the infinite series and consistently resumming their contributions to the linearized field equations.
+In contrast, the test fields considered here couple only to the fixed background geometry.
+Nevertheless, their quasinormal spectra provide important characteristics of the black-hole spacetime, since they probe the shape of the effective potential, the photon-sphere region, and the way in which regularity modifies wave propagation.
 In particular, we focus on scalar and electromagnetic perturbations, governed respectively by the Klein–Gordon and Maxwell equations in $D$-dimensional spacetime,

 where \(\Phi\) is the scalar field and \(F_{\mu\nu} = \partial_\mu A_\nu - \partial_\nu A_\mu\) is the field tensor derived from the vector potential \(A_\mu\).
 A separation of variables is carried out, leading to a Schrödinger-type wave equation